 When the weather's nice, everything grows.
-It's a wonderful thing when flowers burst into bloom; not so nice when weeds do the same.
+It's beautiful when flowers burst into bloom; not so lovely when weeds do the same.

 If you want to get rid of unsightly weeds, but you don't want to use toxic chemicals, try these environmentally sound techniques: